In this page you can find every information for a holiday in Gunung Kinabalu National Park, a pretty good destination in

 Overall, Gunung Kinabalu National Park can be considered a relatively expensive destination for tourists.
 It is recommended to plan and budget accordingly before visiting.

-Where to find accomodation in Gunung Kinabalu National Park
+The best areas to find accommodation when visiting Gunung Kinabalu National Park in Malaysia are:

 2. Ranau: located about 16km away from the park, it offers a mix of budget and mid-range accommodation options, as well as access to hot springs and other attractions.